lemonsstyle/PasteMine/README.md

 When opening the app for the first time, macOS may block it.
 This is normal behavior for unsigned apps.

+Download the latest release from the [Releases](https://github.com/lemonsstyle/PasteMine/releases) page.
 You can allow the app to run using **either method below**.

 **Method 1: Allow in System Settings (Recommended)**